pierpaolo28/pierpaolo28.github.io/_books/Good-Economies-for-Hard-Times.md

 > “Economics is too important to be left to economists.”

-Authors: Abhijit Banerjee and Esther Duflo
+Book Authors: Abhijit Banerjee and Esther Duflo